James S. Kerr: Life

-James Speirs Kerr was born around 1841, and was living at 34 Crown Street, in the Gorbals, according to the Scottish Census of 1841.
+James Spiers Kerr was born around 1841, and was living at 34 Crown Street, in the Gorbals, according to the Scottish Census of 1841.
 His father was Alexander Kerr (b.
-1798) and his mother was Jane Speirs (1807-1888) who had nine children in total.
+1798) and his mother was Jane Spiers (1807-1888) who had nine children in total.
 In the 1851 Scottish census, he was listed as a scholar and was still living in the Gorbals, but by 1861 the family had moved to Govan.
 Alexander Kerr, Jame's father, was listed as a cotton spinner in 1841 and 1851, where the first 4 children are described as cotton piecers or spinners.
 James and his father appear in the 1861 Scottish census with the occupation of Shipsmiths, which meant that he had become a skilled metal worker.
 In the 1871 Scottish census, James, aged 30, is listed as a musician, living with his mother in Govan.
 In 1874, James Kerr married Mary McKerrow (1848-1909), when he was 32 and she was 26, and in their marriage certificate he is described as a master pianoforte maker, which indicates that he served an apprenticeship of some years as a piano-tuner.
 By the time of the 1881 census, James and Mary Kerr's address was 38 Pollok Street, where Kerr’s occupation is given as "pianoforte and music seller employing 3 men and a girl."
 This indicates that Kerr’s business had expanded, and probably included repairing, and possibly making, or badging, pianofortes.